Photoemission from the gas phase using soft x-ray fs pulses: An investigation of the space-charge effects: Introduction

+Long, Itchkawitz and Kabler proposed more than twenty years ago a model to predict the deterministic contribution to the energy broadening of the PES structures.
+In this model the photoelectrons are described as a negative charge flying between the plates of a spherical capacitor \cite{Long_96}.
+Despite its numerous simplifications, this model justifies the linear dependence of the energy broadening $\Delta E_B$ on the ratio $N_e/a$ and revealed to be effective in quantifying the order of magnitude of $\Delta E_B$ measured in PES experiments with different pulsed sources \cite{Verna_16}.
+The stochastic contribution to the space charge has been known for many years in electron microscopy as Boersch effect \cite{Boersch_54} and it induces an energy broadening that adds to the effects of the charge density $\rho(\mathbf{r},t)$ \cite{Passlack_06,Oloff_16,Hellmann_09,Kruit_incoll_97,Schonhense_18}.

 The distinction between deterministic and stochastic contributions is overcome by simulation procedures that reproduce the trajectories of as many electrons as those actually photoemitted in the experiment under study.
 In this way, the simulation takes into account both the long-range effects of the net charge distributions of electrons and ions and the short-range electron-electron interaction.
-Hellmann~et~al. \cite{Hellmann_09} were the first to propose a $N$-body simulation scheme based on the Barnes-Hut algorithm \cite{Barnes_86}, in which the trajectories of the $N$ photoelectrons (representing the photoelectron cloud generated by a single pulse) are determined with an approximate calculation of the force acting on each particle and by performing a leapfrog integration of the equations of motion of each electron.
+The model presented in this work belongs to the latter class of space-charge simulations.
+Hellmann~et~al. \cite{Hellmann_09} were the first to propose a $N$-body simulation scheme based on the Barnes-Hut algorithm \cite{Barnes_86}, in which the trajectories of the $N_e$ photoelectrons (representing the photoelectron cloud generated by a single pulse) are determined with an approximate calculation of the force acting on each particle and by performing a leapfrog integration of the equations of motion of each electron.
 This method requires the use of the Treecode software \cite{Treecode} with slight modifications \cite{Hellmann_09,Verna_16} and has been applied to successfully reproduce the space-charge effects observed in numerous measurements \cite{Hellmann_09,Hellmann_12, Hellmann_12a,Oloff_14,Oloff_16,Oloff_16a} as well as for a feasibility study of future experiments \cite{Verna_16,Greco_16}.
-Experiments and simulations were also carried out to study the contribution to the space charge from the photoelectrons generated by the optical or near ultraviolet pump radiation via multiphoton processes and its dependence on the delay time between the pump and probe pulses \cite{Oloff_14,DellAngela_15,Oloff_16,Oloff_16a}.
+Experiments and simulations were also carried out to study the contribution to the space charge from the photoelectrons generated by the optical or near-ultraviolet pump radiation via multiphoton processes and its dependence on the delay time between the pump and probe pulses \cite{Oloff_14,DellAngela_15,Oloff_16,Oloff_16a}.